 Not saving enough for after move-in expenses such as furniture and appliances is another common error that can be avoided by adding these important components to your budget.

-Putting money aside for ongoing maintenance is an issue many first-time buyers fail to take into account
+Important: Putting money aside for ongoing maintenance is an issue many first-time buyers fail to take into account.

 Putting money aside for ongoing maintenance is also an issue many first-time buyers fail to take into account.
 When things go wrong in a home, they can prove quite costly, so it’s important to have a ‘rainy-day fund’ set aside to cover unknown future upkeep costs.